 When we discovered that not only did our home have an airborne fiberglass contamination problem, but so did our place of employment, I was concentrating on the ailments it caused to the humans, when it occurred to me it was not just the humans the poor indoor air quality was effecting, but also the dogs.
-Dogs spend a lot of time on the floor low to the ground where the microscopic fiberglass dust eventually settles.
+Dogs spend a lot of time on the floor low to the ground where the microscopic fiberglass dust and VOC benzene eventually settles.
+Carpets also omit the low-lying VOC benzene and dogs spend a good bit of time sleeping on the floor.
 The cold air return also returns dust and vapors running across the floor where the cooler air is.
 Dogs cannot explain to us if they are feeling dizzy or have a headache.
 We humans have to look harder and pay closer attention to realize they are not feeling well.

 Out of the four dogs that lived in the same contamination, three would develop skin rashes, two were more severe than the third.
 All four would get conjunctivitis in the eyes due to foreign matter.
 Three of the four would sneeze and cough with mucus sometimes coming out of the corner of their noses.
 One of the four developed very bad breath, as toxins tax the liver, blocks and kills bacteria.
 Two of the four dogs developed tumors.

 I discovered that jock itch spray would take the rash away if I sprayed it on the dogs several times a day, and later found out that the powder in the spray, talc, is known to block the tiny glass fibers.